abdihashii/Walleye-Capital-Coding-Challenge/README.md

 ### 6. Testing

-- [ ] Bonus 3: Include tests (unit, integration, and/or end-to-end) for main functionalities.
+- [x] Bonus 3: Include tests (unit, integration, and/or end-to-end) for main functionalities.
+  - Yes there is a basic Playwright test that runs headless in the ./test dir